Remembering Rituparno Ghosh: The filmmaker of a new Bengal

 In 1977 when Jyoti Basu became the chief minister of Bengal, he ushered in a historic era of Left politics in West Bengal, one that would continue to hold power for the next 34 years.
 But if the 1970s marked the moment when parliamentary Left took birth and stood promising in Bengal, the 1990s was the decade when we first saw the signs of Leftism fading.
 Responding to the liberalisation of the economy at the center under the Narasimha Rao-led government, urban West Bengal of the 1990s was on one hand increasingly showing signs of getting weary of the restrictions imposed by Left politics, and on the other hand clearly being more wishful of benefits of a liberalised economy.
 In a matter of two decades, Left would be ousted from power in Bengal, rather powerfully.
 But it was the limbo in which the state found itself at the turn of the century that manifested in an emerging culture of materialistic aspirations.

 We can safely say that cinema is a reflection of the society in which we live, and societal attitude is a direct product of the political processes that govern them.
 The time at which Bengal showed its first signs of getting weary of Left politics was also the moment when its most famed filmmaker Satyajit Ray passed away.
 “Although Goutam Ghose, Aparna Sen and Buddhadeb Dasgupta tried to carry forward the legacy of ‘intellectual’ cinema represented by Ray and Mrinal Sen, they made films far in-between having little bearing on the commercial market,” write researchers Sangeeta Dutta, Kaustav Bakshi and Rohit K. Dasgupta in their article, “The world of Rituparno Ghosh: Texts, contexts and transgressions.”
 The Bengali film industry in itself was undergoing extreme financial trouble at this point in time, resulting in poor quality films being produced.
-It was at this point in time that Rituporna Ghosh arrived in the Bengali cinema scene.
+It was at this point in time that Rituparno Ghosh arrived in the Bengali cinema scene.

 “With several years of experience in advertising, Ghosh was adept at pinpointing the pulse of his target audience.
 Quite effortlessly, he tapped the sensibilities of the educated urban audience reviving through his films, not only Ray’s intellectualism and art of storytelling, but also the simplicity and candour of commercial Bengali cinema,” write Dutta, Bakshi and Dasgupta.
 Be it in Unishey April (1994), Dahan (1998), Asukh (1999) or Utsab (2000), Ghosh repeatedly addressed a bourgeois living room culture.
 In his period drama films or the ones based on the works of Tagore on the other hand, like Chokher Bali (2003), Antarmahal (2005) or Noukadubi (2011), he invoked nostalgia by reflecting upon the feudal opulence of yesteryears.
 “Ghosh managed to start a new dialogue with the urban middle class, a segment that was itself on the increase throughout the first decade of liberalisation,” writes professor of English Literature, Sayandeb Chowdhury in his article: “The endangered city in Rituparno Ghosh’s early cinema of confinement.”
 “While an upper middle class always existed in Bengal, this was an emerging nouveau riche class, who also wants to get the best of new India.
-That class identifies with Rituparno’s films very strongly,” says Prosanto Chakrabarty, a professor of English literature.
+That class identifies with Rituparno’s films very strongly,” says Prasanta Chakravarty, a professor of English literature.

 Rituparno Ghosh and the gendered issues of new Bengal

 While addressing the emerging aspirational class of new Bengal, however, it is gender and sexuality that have always been at the forefront of any of Ghosh’s films.
 Though issues of gender had previously been addressed by several other Bengali filmmakers, Ghosh once again made an intervention here by initiating conversations on topics like intimacy, sexual desires, women’s agency and the marginalised identity of the third gender.
 These rather unexplored areas in Bengali cinema was once again reflective of the same emerging class that Ghosh was addressing.
-Writing about this newly emerging class of urbanities, Professor Prosanto Chakrabarty and Brinda Bose writes, “they were upbeat about the development of the city and new lifestyles but also acutely conscious of the nuances of sexual politics, rights discourses and imagination.”
+Writing about this newly emerging class of urbanities, Professor Prasanta Chakravarty and Brinda Bose writes, “they were upbeat about the development of the city and new lifestyles but also acutely conscious of the nuances of sexual politics, rights discourses and imagination.”

 But one cannot deny that Ghosh also chose to deal with these issues as a result of his own politics with gender and sexuality.
 In almost every film of his, he made a scathing critique of hetero-patriarchy, urging his audience to scrap beneath the facade of ‘happy marriages’ and romantic relationships.
 If in Chokher Bali he chose to reflect upon sexual desire and agency of women as well as the pangs of jealousy they experienced, in Antarmahal he decided to demonstrate the realities of a decadent feudal world and the stifling conditions in which women lived within its inner chambers- devoid of any sexual agency and treated as mere child rearing machines for their male counterparts.
 In Unnishe April on the other hand, he explored the influence of patriarchy on the relationship of a mother and daughter as the latter refuses to come to terms with her mother’s choice of profession as a dancer.